rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

-## How should moving into wildcards be handled?
+## How should moving into wildcards be handled

 In an example like: